-There are no neighborhoods with residents living within the project area, nor within approximately one and a half miles away from either interchange.
-There is one farmhouse with a farm business and orchard near the American

-Avenue interchange that is potentially impacted by the project.
-Alternative 1, as currently designed, would directly impact the farm buildings and Alternative 2 would relocate the driveway access.
+There are no neighborhoods with residents living within the project area.
+There is one farmhouse with a farm business and orchard near the American Avenue interchange that is potentially impacted by the project.
+Alternative 1, as currently designed, would directly impact the farm buildings; Alternative 2 would relocate the driveway access.
 There are businesses potentially impacted at the North Avenue interchange.
 Alternative 2 potentially impacts three businesses, and Alternative 4 potentially affects two businesses.
 Impacted owners would be eligible for services from Caltrans Relocation Assistance Program designed to reduce impacts to affected property owners.
 Businesses in the project area would benefit from the improved access and interchange dimensions, especially large trucks.
-Early assessment by Caltrans Right-of-Way Department indicates there are comparable properties in the project vicinity to relocate affected businesses.
-Air, noise, water and community studies indicate there would be no negative impacts to sensitive resources, such as, residents, parks, 4(f) properties, to schools, churches, or community centers.
-No environmental justice populations have been identified within the project area, and therefore would not be affected by the proposed improvements.
-Negative visual impacts were assessed, and studies found low impact to drivers, as the project replaces existing interchange structures and the project features are consistent with all local, regional, and state transportation planning and land use planning for the area.
+Early assessment by Caltrans Right-of-Way staff indicates there are comparable properties in the project vicinity to relocate affected businesses.
+Air, noise, water and community studies indicate there would be no negative impacts to sensitive resources, such as residents, parks, 4(f) properties, schools, churches, or community centers.
+No environmental justice populations have been identified within the project area and therefore would not be affected by the proposed improvements.
+Negative visual impacts were assessed, and studies found low impact to drivers because the project replaces existing interchange structures and the project features are consistent with all local, regional, and state transportation planning and land use planning for the area.
 Landscaping will be added to replace removal of vegetation.
-The project would have no to low potential for negative cumulative impact, direct or indirect, according to the environmental study results because the project scope matches the existing transportation facilities.
+The project would have a noto-low potential for negative cumulative impact, directly or indirectly, according to the environmental .study results because the project scope matches the existing transportation facilities.